 I think that the knowledge graph is really interesting that Google went there in the first place, to be honest with you because clearly, the internet got too big to index page by page.
 What also happened is that everyone was talking about the same stuff, there’s only so many pages that you can write on how to tie a bow tie before it becomes more sensible for Google to understand knots, and bow ties, it’s two different ideas and then put those ideas together.
 So the way that I look at the knowledge graph, I say, the knowledge graph or knowledge graphs, because of course, it’s not just Google, although that’s the biggie.
 But it’s at scale, and it’s better to index and understand concepts than it is to index and understand pages.
 And by understanding a concept, you get around a whole load of issues.
 Because if you’re trying to find things around the art of search, for example, then at a keyword level, and it’s kind of interesting, but as soon as you get to the concept of search engine optimization, and then these are authoritative information to add to a corpus of information about search engine optimization, that becomes a much more efficient way to organize the world’s information.
 So I see the knowledge graph is a big encyclopedia.
 And I know somebody will tell me off for doing that, but I ain’t that wrong.

 Now, one thing I think is important to point out about this is so you mentioned concepts and how they relate to each other.
 But they’re also persons, places, and things that Google is better at analyzing and connecting up and doing the relationships on.
 So if you use, for example, the Google Cloud Natural Language API, which is an AI or machine learning algorithm that you can try for free.
-I’ll include the link in the show notes, but you can put in the text from your homepage, and have the tool, analyze it and tell you what the entities are that it identified from the page, and which ones are salient, and to what degree.
+You can put in the text from your homepage, and have the tool, analyze it and tell you what the entities are that it identified from the page, and which ones are salient, and to what degree.
 So you get a salient score for all of the topics and entities that it’s identified on the piece of content or on that page.
 And that’s cool.

 We’ve got an interesting little secret about that NLP API, which is about to come out in a blog post.
 So I might tell you, it’s a secret.

 I would love to hear that.
-But this tool, I’ll include a link in the show notes, gives you some information about what your page or the piece of content that you pasted into the text box is about.
+But this tool gives you some information about what your page or the piece of content that you pasted into the text box is about.
 But it doesn’t go as far as I’d like it to.
 It’s more focused on identifying things that are people or places or like geographical locations and things like that.
 It’s not so good at identifying topics or concepts as I’d like it to be.